How to Get a UK Sponsorship Licence in 2025

 Companies will also be required to comply with the illegal working requirements which states that employees are required to provide documentation that proves their right to work before being employed by a UK company and copies of this information must also be retained by the employer.

-Sponsorship licence applications typically take 8 weeks to process, or around 12 weeks if a pre-licence compliance visit is made, although processing times can vary depending on Home Office caseload and other factors such as COVID backlogs.
+Sponsorship licence applications typically take 8 weeks to process, or around 12 weeks if a pre-licence compliance visit is made, although processing times can vary depending on Home Office caseload.

 Expedited sponsorship licence processing may be available for an additional £500.
 Under the Sponsor Licence Application Priority Service, licence applications are decided in ten working days.